MSGvanEmmerloot/SpotifyArtistLocations/README.md

 ## Synopsis

-Using this project, it is possible to get locations from a spotify playlist using the spotify API.
+Using this project, it is possible to get artists from a spotify playlist using the spotify API.
 The program will then try to find the origin locations for these artists by searching on multiple sites.

 ## Usage